-Every quarter, I host a clinic for our small businesses to help them connect with useful resources.
+Since 2016 I have hosted regular clinics for our small businesses to help them connect with useful resources.
 Recent events have included: a restaurant management boot camp; a workshop on navigating government programs and regulatory requirements; and a New York City Department of Small Business Services (SBS) presentation on negotiating fair contracts.